 Nine levels, every component mapped.

-• Factory floor to CXO – 9 designation levels
+• Factory floor to CXO – nine designation levels

 • Total compensation benchmarks by level